sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 This is the same as `docker-compose-local-dev-django-celery.yaml` with the addition of the Celery beat scheduler container.

 The default Celery schedule runs the stock quote data update task once every three hours on buisiness days.
-If you want to make it run more-or-less immediately, you can update `CELERY_BEAT_SCHEDULE` in `source/django/stockpicker/stockpicker/settings.py` to match:
+If you want to make it run more-or-less immediately, you can update `CELERY_BEAT_SCHEDULE` in `source/django/stockpicker/stockpicker/settings.py` to match (or you can just copy this to the bottom of the `settings.py` file):

 ```python
 CELERY_BEAT_SCHEDULE = {